 We keep readers informed about recent DUI incidents to underscore the consequences of driving under the influence.
 DUIs are a serious matter and can change the trajectory of your life – for both the victim and the suspect.
+When we see DUI cases, it is helpful to be understanding towards both parties and learn from the details of the cases.
 Here in California, the incidence of DUIs is significantly higher than in other areas of the United States.
 So we want to do our best to keep you all safely informed.

 A repeat DUI offender and convicted bank robber was charged with second-degree murder for a DUI collision in Costa Mesa, California.
 Unfortunately, the incident tragically killed a 12-year-old boy who was bike riding alongside his father.

 This tragedy occurred last week on Sunday, Dec 6th just before 6 p.m.
 The police identified the victim as Noel Bascon.
 According to investigative reports, Noel and his father were out riding their bikes near the intersection of Junipero Drive and Arlington Drive.
 As the two entered the crosswalk, a pickup truck failed to stop at the stop sign and blew through the intersection.
 When the father saw the car and realized it was not going to stop, he tried to get the driver’s attention but failed.
 Sadly, the car struck Noel and sent the young boy flying several feet.